marcelm/cutadapt/README.md

 ========

 These are some 454 adapters:

     A1:   5'- TCCATCTCATCCCTGCGTGTCCCATCTGTTCCCTCCCTGTCTCA
     A2:   5'- TGAGACAGGGAGGGAACAGATGGGACACGCAGGGATGAGATGGA
     B1:   5'- CCTATCCCCTGTGTGCCTTGCCTATCCCCTGTTGCGTGTCTCA
     B2:   5'- TGAGACACGCAACAGGGGAAAGGCAAGGCACACAGGGGATAGG

 This is an AB SOLiD adapter (in color space) used in the SREK protocol:

     330201030313112312

 Algorithm
 =========

 cutadapt uses a modified semi-global alignment algorithm.
-For speed, the algorithm is implemented as a Python extension module in `calignmodule.c`.
+For speed, the algorithm is implemented as a Cython extension module in `_align.pyx`.

 Cutadapt’s processing speed is currently not dominated by the alignment algorithm, but by parsing the input and writing the output.